Are Comey hearings another Watergate? Not quite, says expert :: WRAL.com

 Posted 5:20 p.m. today

-Raleigh, N.C. — All across the media and social media this week, the hearings in Washington over fired FBI Director James Comey have been compared to the 1973 Watergate hearings.
+Raleigh, N.C. — All across the media and social media this week, the hearings in Washington, D.C., over fired FBI Director James Comey have been compared to the 1973 Watergate hearings.
 However, a key figure from Watergate says the comparison doesn't really hold up.

 Rufus Edmisten is a longtime North Carolina political figure who served as the state's attorney general in the 1970s and as secretary of state in the 1990s.